 No, I don’t currently own AUI.
 AUI looks like it has provided a great investment in the past with some epic track records of out performing the market, and the company does align with my values of producing a growing dividend income stream over the long term, with a competitively low management expense ratio.

 However, over the past 10 years they have consistently under-performed a basic market cap weighted index fund.
 For this reason, and to keep things simple, I think I will be sticking to my core holding of ETFs.
-I do also like LICs – I have previously held a number of them, currently have Milton, and frequently check out my favorite LICs to see what discount they are trading at (if any).

 If you believe in an efficient market and that total return (dividend + capital growth) will be similar regardless of how it is broken down (i.e. dividends vs capital growth or dividend/earnings growth) then it might make sense to go for a more capital growth focused investment as you accumulate wealth before early retirement.
 Since that approach keeps your capital effectively more ‘fully invested’ and you are able to defer any tax drag until the point that you actually sell.
 If you do sell of parcels of shares, having held them for 12 months in your name gets you a 50% CGT discount, and if you are selling them off in the low income environment of early retirement (and potentially splitting this between two names in the household) it is likely this tax would be a fairly low tax burden anyway.